NateKunsman/GBFinalProject/Cafe/README.md

 ﻿# Gold Badge Final Project
-Below is a list of console application used for business.
+Below is a list of console applications used for business.
 I have written each application in Visual Studios 2019.
 _______________________________
 ##Instructions
 All applications will be run using